 If the fine continues to be unpaid the tax authorities will start the process of embargoing your bank accounts.
 If there is insufficient money in the bank they will resort to other measures.
 This could be to take the money directly from your salary or embargo other assets such as property.

-Postal delivery in some areas not the best and a change of address with the Regional Traffic Office is probably not at the top of our list of people and businesses to advise of a relocation.
-However, if you have a tendency to exceed the speed limit or park illegally then what was a relatively small misdemeanor becomes and expensive and inconvenient problem.
+Postal delivery in some areas is not the best and a change of address with the Regional Traffic Office is probably not at the top of our list of people and businesses to advise of a relocation.

 How can I receive notification of traffic fines in Spain automatically?